-- Rejection on Probation of a new employee is termination of employment prior to the expiry of the probation period for misconduct, incompetence or unsuitability.
+- Rejection on Probation of a new employee is the termination of employment prior to the expiry of the probation period for misconduct, incompetence or unsuitability.

-- Rejection on Probation of a promoted or transferred employee is removal of the employee from the new position, and returning the employee to a position similar to the one from which the employee was transferred or promoted.
+- Rejection on Probation of a promoted or transferred employee is the removal of the employee from the new position, and returning the employee to a position similar to the one from which the employee was transferred or promoted.

 - Transfer means the appointment of an employee to a new position that is evaluated within the same pay range as the employee’s former position.

 - Voluntary Reassignment is when an employee accepts a different position where the maximum rate of pay is less than their present rate of pay.

 - When an employee is first appointed to the public service they are placed on probation.

 - When an employee is transferred, promoted or accepts a voluntary reassignment within the public service, they may be placed on probation.

 - The purpose of a probationary period is to provide the employing department an opportunity to assess the suitability of the employee.
 The Government is committed to ensuring that employees have an opportunity to learn their job and to succeed.

 - Employee performance and behaviour is monitored by the supervisor and is expected to contribute toward the achievement of the organization's goals and objectives.
 When an employee's performance or behaviour is unsatisfactory, corrective action must be taken.